slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/FastANI.md

 * ```--track_labelsize```: Specifies the font size of the track labels.
 * ```--fig_track_height```: Specifies the height of the track in the figure or visualization.
 * ```--arrow_shaft_ratio```: Specifies the ratio of the arrow shaft thickness to the arrow length.

+### Updated script of Pygenomeviz (pgv-mmseqs).
+The script keeps on being updated, hence, always type "pgv-mmseqs -h/--help" before the start of your program.

 In summary, the command is using the "pgv-mmseqs" program to generate a visualization of genomic features from multiple GenBank files.
 The output is saved in the "mmseqs_new" directory.
 Various options are provided to customize the visualization, such as tick style, alignment type, feature plot style, figure width, track label size, track height, and arrow shaft ratio.